rangsimanketkaew/rangsimanketkaew.github.io/index.md

         where I focused on several research topics in computer modeling ranging from density functional theory to multiscale (coarse-grained model) simulation under the supervision of Prof. Yuthana Tantirungrotechai.
         During my education at that time, I received the NCTU Taiwan Elite International Internship Scholarship and worked at NCTU in the research group of Prof. Jen-Shiang K. Yu in 2015 and 2018, respectively.
         In 2016, I was also a visiting student at ICTP, Trieste, Italy.
+In addition, I won the royal winner award of
+        <a href="https://www.facebook.com/TCC.ChallengeUBE/">Thailand Computational Chemistry Challenge (TCCC) 2016</a>.
+        For the competition, I used the dissipative particle dynamics technique to investigate the mechanical properties of crosslinking-polyisoprene (natural rubber) reinforced by single-walled carbon nanotubes.
       </p>
     </div>